pgalbavy/geneos/cmd/geneos/README.md

 The root and signing certificates are only kept on the local server and the `tls sync` command can be used to copy a `chain.pem` file to remote servers.
 Keys are never copied to remote servers by any built-in commands.

 * `geneos tls init`
-  Initialised the TLS environment by creating a `tls` directory in ITRSHome and populating it with a new root and intermediate (signing) certificate and keys as well as a `chain.pem` which includes both CA certificates.
+  Initialised the TLS environment by creating a `tls` directory in Geneos and populating it with a new root and intermediate (signing) certificate and keys as well as a `chain.pem` which includes both CA certificates.
 The keys are only readable by the user running the command.
 Also does a `sync` if remotes are configured.

   Any existing instances have certificates created and their configurations updated to reference them.
 This means that any legacy `.rc` configurations will be migrated to `.json` files.